anthonygarvan/yocongress/README.md

 - Error: Tweet received without a lat / lon get replied to with link to enable geolocation
 - Error: Tweet outside of US get replied with "You don't seem to be in the US"
 - Error: For tweet from state with rep with no handle, that rep is ignored

+## Other Info

+- Members of congress can opt out of this service by tweeting to @YoCongress with hashtag @optout.